 “When a Good Mobility Idea Becomes a Management Nightmare” reads the title of a blog posted by SAP in 2013.
-Fast forward to today, and it accurately describes the case for the over-enthusiastic application of point solutions in the EPC industry.
+Fast forward to today, and it accurately describes the case for the over-enthusiastic application of point solutions in the construction industry.

-Given the rise and rise of mobile apps, we are starting to see more and more EPC companies embed point system applications into their operations.
+Given the rise and rise of mobile apps, we are starting to see more and more construction companies embed point system applications into their operations.
 In doing so, they unknowingly create organizational silos and risk eroding their competitive advantage.

 It’s not that point systems are inherently bad.
 Let’s be clear: Point systems can be useful in supporting specific workflows and application areas.
 They can help streamline certain operations and be a valuable precursor to the digital workplace.
 However, they can only do so much when it comes to unifying the data flow across the organizational departments and allowing the processes (like timekeeping, resource management, payroll) to be integrated across multiple lines of business.